publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch106/schVI/m__us_usc_t7_s7996.md

     Not later than February 1 of each year, the Secretary shall submit to the Committee on Agriculture of the House of Representatives and the Committee on Agriculture, Nutrition, and Forestry of the Senate a report that describes for the previous calendar year—

-        (1) the number of requests for equitable relief under subsections (b) and (e) of this section and the disposition of the requests; and
+        (1) the number of requests for equitable relief under subsections (b) and (e) and the disposition of the requests; and

         (2) the number of requests for equitable relief under [section 6998(d) of this title][/us/usc/t7/s6998/d] and the disposition of the requests.